 PCT relies principally on the commercialization of UPRP as well as the Technology and related licenses to generate future revenue growth.
 To date, such products and services have delivered no revenue.
 Also, UPRP product offerings and partnering revenues are in their very early stages.
-PCT believes that commercialization success is dependent upon the ability to significantly increase the number of purification plants, feed pre-processing facilities ("Feed PreP facilities"), feedstock suppliers and offtake partners as well as strategic partners that utilize UPRP and the Technology via licensing agreements.
+PCT believes that commercialization success is dependent upon the ability to significantly increase the number of production plants, feedstock suppliers and offtake partners as well as strategic partners that utilize UPRP and the Technology via licensing agreements.
 PCT is an early commercial stage emerging growth company that evaluates various strategies to achieve its financial goals and commercialization objectives on an ongoing basis.
-In this regard, PCT's production methodology designed to achieve these objectives, including with respect to future plant size, capacity, cost, geographic location, sequencing, timing, and aggregation/de-aggregation (with respect to Feed PreP facilities), is subject to change as a result of modifications to business strategy or market conditions.
-Furthermore, if demand for UPRP and the Technology does not increase a quickly as planned, PCT may be unable to increase revenue levels as expected.
+In this regard, PCT's production methodology designed to achieve these objectives, including with respect to future plant size, capacity, cost, geographic location, sequencing and timing, is subject to change as a result of modifications to business strategy or market conditions.
+Furthermore, if demand for UPRP and the Technology does not increase as quickly as planned, PCT may be unable to increase revenue levels as expected.
 PCT is currently not profitable.
 Even if PCT succeeds in increasing adoption of UPRP products by target markets, maintaining and creating relationships with existing and new offtake partners, feedstock suppliers and customers, and developing and commercializing additional plants, market conditions, particularly related to pricing and feedstock costs, may result in PCT not generating sufficient revenue to achieve or sustain profitability.